mooncowboy/docintel/README.md

 - An Azure API Management backend pool with both Document Intelligence resources added as backends
 - An Azure API Management named value to store the active backend ID (eg: doc-north or doc-west)

+You can find the api definition in `doc-api.json` (replace YOUR-SERVICE-NAME with your actual service name).

 In Azure API Management, configure the following:

 - An API called Azure AI Document Intelligence